Man with glasses using smartphone to verify digital ID

 By 2024, experts predict governments will have issued around 5 billion digital IDs worldwide.

-Many countries already rely on digital ID systems to give citizens fast, safe, and fair access to an ever-growing range of services.
+Many countries already rely on digital ID systems to give citizens fast, safe, and fair access to a growing range of services, though implementation varies by region and context.

 "When we talk about national digital ID systems, we’re really talking about giving people the keys to access critical services securely, no matter where they are."